Onlyfans

 If you want to see how all of this feels before any charge exists at all, most creators — me included — keep a free page alongside the paid one.
 You can follow it, see the descriptor situation for yourself on a small transaction if you ever do subscribe, and decide from there with zero pressure.

 When you're ready, my subscribe page lays out every platform I'm on side by side, including the free tier, so you can pick the one that fits how you actually want to pay and how private you want to keep it.
+(What's actually behind my own paywall — and what it costs — is written up in why my OnlyFans link only lives on this site.)
 The links to my actual platforms live there too — I keep them on the site I own rather than on socials, which is its own small privacy win for both of us.

 The short version: the charge bills under OnlyFans / Fenix International, not your business; I can't see your card or your real name; the platform is legitimate; and a card only you see plus a username that isn't your name keeps a subscription as private as you want it.
 That's the whole worry, handled.